spanners/dissertation/dissertation/diss.markdown

 main = lift asText Mouse.position
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Saw some things in Pilot Study 1, also in the use of the Elm IDE I extended, I saw some
+things before Pilot Study 2.**

+### Hypotheses

+1H.

+## Experiment

+### Method

+A 2×2×2 study, that is 2 Languages (Elm and JavaScript), 2 Region difficulties
+(Hard and Simple) and 2 Region relevances (Relevant and Not relevant) will be
+done to determine if the number of mouse clicks per region differ across
+variables.

-Group meeting with Leon at East Building, 11:15 Friday 4th October 2013
+# Group meeting with Leon at East Building, 11:15 Friday 4th October 2013

 **N.B.
 READ UP ON AND REMIND YOURSELF OF HCI STUFF (Year 2) AND SOFTWARE